Speaker(s): Jennifer Kostuik

 If the sculpture is geometric set next to a realistic image, for instance, the difference in aesthetics and subject allows each art work to maintain it’s integrity and actually compliment each through the contrast established.
 The shadow play of the sculpture defines it’s space on the wall and the color provides another level of aesthetics that acts much like a photograph or painting but portrays a sense of solidity and movement a sculptural form can only provide.
 Although sometimes difficult to position a photograph next to a painting, the wall mounted abstract sculpture provides a natural division of art works allowing for a play of balance and individuality of the art works displayed together.

-This session will looks at how 3-D art can function for you, by examining the works of Matt Devine and Arno Kortschot.
+In this session, Jennifer Kostuik of Kostuik Gallery will looks at how 3-D art can function for you, by examining the wall mounted sculptures of Matt Devine and Arno Kortschot.

 Attendees will learn: